berehovskyi/apex-stream/docs/Enumerables/IObjectEnumerable.md

 ### `public IObjectEnumerable flatMapTo(IFunction mapper)`

-Returns a new `IObjectEnumerable` with elements as a result of replacing each element with the contents of a mapped iterable created by applying the specified `mapper` function to each element. <p>Intermediate Operation.</p>
+Returns a new `IObjectEnumerable` with elements as a result of replacing each element with the contents of a mapped iterable created by applying the specified `mapper` function to each element.
+Mapped `null` values are skipped. <p>Intermediate Operation.</p>

 #### Parameters